 An AUTHORS (or CONTRIBUTORS) file is a straightforward way to acknowledge and credit individual contributors and reference the GÉANT Work Package or Task of the project team.
 This file is placed in the project’s source code root.

 This file can also acknowledge funding as required by the contract or programme.
 If detailed information about individual contributors is not provided, funding credits can be moved to the COPYRIGHT file.
-Some of the information from COPYRIGHT and AUTHORS may also be summarised in the README file and on the project’s standalone website, as instructed by the GÉANT Marcomms Team.
-However, there is no need to provide funding credits for software descriptions within GÉANT-branded websites or within its internal collaboration platforms.
+Some of the information from the COPYRIGHT and AUTHORS files may also be summarised in the README file and on the project’s standalone website, as instructed by the GÉANT Marcomms Team.
+However, there is no need to provide funding credits for software descriptions within GÉANT-branded websites or its internal collaboration platforms.

 Below is a markdown template for an AUTHORS file:

-<Project Name> has been created by the <GNx-y> WP<x> Task <y> <Recognisable Task Name>.
+<Project Name> has been created by the <GNx-y> WP<a> Task <b> <Recognisable Task Name>.

 ## Developers